-Bump stocks just one chip in Congress' partisan gamble on gun control
+'Bump stocks' just one chip in Congress' partisan gamble on gun control

 “A background check is a compromise.
 There are many more things (congressional) members want to do,” said House Minority Leader Nancy Pelosi, D-Calif.
 “They’re going to say, ‘If you give them a bump stock, it’s going to be a slippery slope.’
 I certainly hope so.”

-In other words, Democrats would insist on increased gun and accessory regulations beyond bump stocks.
+In other words, Democrats would insist on increased gun and accessory regulations beyond “bump stocks.”
 The NRA may worry that new policies would encroach on what they view as an absolute right on guns.
 They would argue that if Democrats are going to score some legislative success after the Las Vegas massacre, in which 58 were fatally shot and hundreds of others injured, shouldn’t Republicans get something as well?

 “The first response from some politicians has been to call for more gun control.
 Banning guns from law-abiding Americans based on the criminal act of a madman will do nothing to prevent future attacks,” the NRA statement also said.